ylm-py/docs/docs/products/Private-Network/Tutorial/restart.md

 <img src="/img/products/private-network/tutorial/privateNetworkDetailItem.png" alt="Private Network Detail One Item With Restart and Reinstallation"/>
 </p>

-### How can I reinstall my server after adding to a private network?
+### How can I reinstall my server after adding it to a private network?
 The restart can be started by clicking on the corresponding symbol in the quick action (<img src="/img/products/private-network/tutorial/reinstallationIcon.png"/>).
 Then, the reinstallation screen for VPS and VDS appears: